2014 Maine gubernatorial election

 The 2014 Maine gubernatorial election took place on November 4, 2014, to elect the governor of Maine.
-Incumbent Republican governor Paul LePage won re-election to a second term, defeating Democratic nominee Mike Michaud, the U.S. representative from Maine's 2nd congressional district, and independent Eliot Cutler, an attorney and second-place finisher from the 2010 gubernatorial election.
+Incumbent Republican Governor Paul LePage won election to a second term, defeating Democratic nominee Mike Michaud, the U.S. representative from Maine's 2nd congressional district, and independent Eliot Cutler, an attorney and second-place finisher from the 2010 gubernatorial election.
 This was one of nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.
 This is currently the most recent election that Maine elected a Republican governor.
 Primary elections were held on June 10, 2014.

 LePage was initially considered vulnerable in this race, due to persistent approval ratings below 50%.
-The consensus among The Cook Political Report, Governing and The Rothenberg Political Report was that the race was a "tossup" and Daily Kos Elections and Sabato's Crystal Ball rated the race as "lean Democratic". on election day, LePage won the election in what was considered a minor upset.
+The consensus among The Cook Political Report, Governing and The Rothenberg Political Report was that the race was a "tossup" and Daily Kos Elections and Sabato's Crystal Ball rated the race as "lean Democratic".
+On election day, LePage won the election in what was considered a minor upset.